 Sevilla v Lazio

-The first of our Feb 21 Europa League betting tips is for Sevilla v Lazio.
+The first of our top Feb 21 Europa League betting tips is for Sevilla v Lazio.
 Please note, this game goes on Wednesday at 5.00pm.
-Sevilla sit in the driving seat in this tie after securing an upset in Italy, claiming a 1-0 win away from home last time.
+Sevilla sits in the driving seat in this tie after securing an upset in Italy, claiming a 1-0 win away from home last time.
 While the away goal remains in effect that’s a strong advantage and should be enough to see them continue their Europa League campaign.
 Ben Yedder scored the only goal of the game on 22 minutes to push Lazio to the brink of elimination, and that was enough to settle what was a nervy game low on goal scoring chances.
 More of the same from Sevilla is 10/11 favourite with Bet365 and we say – grab it.

 A Big Effort

 Lazio would’ve hoped to jet to Spain still in the tie and although this one isn’t yet beyond them, it will take a massive effort to see the Italians in the hat for the draw.
 They were beaten at home and finished that match with only one shot on target and 46% of the match possession.
 A desire to keep it tight is understandable, but they shot themselves in the foot there and we can’t support them on the back of that toothless display.
 The away win would be dramatic, but it’s not for us, even at 3/1 (Bet365).

 Keep an eye on this one as it’s a 5.55pm kick-off, despite taking place in London.
 Arsenal won’t rate winning this tournament too highly on their list of priorities this season, but they may see the value in pushing hard for the title and gaining the Champions League spot that comes with wearing the crown.
 The Gunners were downed 1-0 on the road but, over two legs, that’s not a terrible result and we make them worth a bet in the return.
 Back Arsenal to qualify at 4/11 with Bet365.